 Congratulations, you have made a delicious foundation for any soup, stew, or sauce.
 You can either use the battuto right away or refrigerate for later.

-Basic Battuto: carrots, celery, onions Cook in olive oil or butter
+Basic Battuto: garlic, carrots, celery, onions Cook in olive oil or butter

 The technique of using aromatic vegetables and herbs as a flavor base is found in many cuisines: the French call it mirepoix, the Spanish call it sofritto, and in Cajun and Creole cooking it is known as The Holy Trinity.